gczcn/antonym.nvim/README.md

     -- Add or override matches here.
     -- For example:
     { 'worda', 'wordb' }
+    -- Can also be used to delete
+    { 'worda', 'wordb', del = true }
   },
   -- When the plug-in is loaded, this item is used to set a shortcut key for replacing the word.
   -- This method is not recommended!